All posts

 Summary

-Taxpayers who are ready to begin can prepare Form 8802 online using a structured process designed to reduce common filing and submission errors.
+Taxpayers who are ready to begin may prepare the Form 8802 application online using a structured workflow that supports preparation, payment-confirmation entry, and e-fax submission when permitted.